FIWARE/tutorials.Media-Streams/README.md

-The functions called in the `start()` function remain the same - the media streams are connected and now passed through a pipeline before being retuned to the web-page.
+The functions called in the `start()` function remain the same - the media streams are connected and now passed through a pipeline before being retuned to the web page.
 The result is that the video stream is now intercepted and altered as demonstrated.

 # Raising Context Events